Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 > You can get full code [here](kotlinx-coroutines-javafx/test/guide/example-ui-actor-01.kt)

-Note, that each time the circle is clicked, it starts a new coroutine and they all compete to update the text.
+Note that each time the circle is clicked, it starts a new coroutine and they all compete to update the text.
 Try it.
 It does not look very good.
 We'll fix it later.

 > On Android, the corresponding extension can be written for `View` class, so that the code